titulebolide/binance-report-bot/README.md

 # Binance Report Bot

-:warning: **0.5.0 -> 0.6.1 INTRODUCES BREAKING CHANGES IN THE API** :warning:
-- Replace `python3 main.py` calls by `python3 -m brb`
-- Rename `conf.py` to `conf_default.py`.
-This will not cause a critical error but the handling of `conf.py` might be dropped in the future

 The intent of this bot is to take a snapshot of your binance wallet, e.g. the current balances and store it for further plotting.

 ## Install